 Use an invisible mannequin

-Using an invisible mannequin is the first thing you should know about when you are curious to know How to Take pictures of clothes to Sell Online.
+Using an invisible mannequin is the first thing you should know about when you are curious to know best lighting kit for clothing photography.

 When you think about the ways to generate leads then you should focus on more realistic ways to show photo like the mannequin effect.

-Online shoppers tend to be more interested in buying clothes when they can visualize how it will look when they wear.
+Online shoppers tend to be more interested in buying pictures of clothes when they can visualize how it will look when they wear.